cysouw/diathesis/text/c09_adverbials.md

 When the combination of resultative and verb is considered to be a new lexicalised predicate (i.e. *totlachen, festbeißen*, etc.), then all these verbs would be obligatorily reflexive, alike to the verbs in [@sec:reflexive-obligatory-accusative-reflexive].

+This construction is particularly common with the preverbial *tot-* 'dead'.
+However, the meaning never literally refers to an action resulting of somebody being dead (i.e. killing).
+Instead, *tot-* seems to be grammaticalising to some kind of intensifying aspect with intransitive verbs.
+In contrast, with transitive verbs, the preverbial *tot-* always literally describes some kind of killing (see [@sec:adverbial-transitive-resultative]).

 #### Attested verbs {.unnumbered}

 - fest-      : *beißen, lesen, rennen, saugen*